 How Security Tokens Will Disrupt Traditional Venture Capital

-We are now starting to see the new token economy take hold with the Venture Capital sector aiming to be positioned on the front lines or face being left behind.
+We are now seeing the new token economy take hold with the Venture Capital sector aiming to be positioned on the front lines or face being left behind.
 VCs are being forced to look inward and now have the opportunity to embrace the latest technology and market innovations.
-It is survival of the fittest and in the coming years, security tokens will offer VC funds a whole new mechanism to fundraise quicker and more cost effectively while increasing liquidity and maintaining control of their investor base.
+It is survival of the fittest,.
+In the coming years, security tokens will offer VC funds a whole new mechanism to fundraise quicker and cost-effectively while increasing liquidity and maintaining control of their investor base.

 Utilizing both security tokens and blockchain technology can play a role in disrupting this traditional model.
-For example, Blockchain Capital an early adopter raised a portion of its VC fund ($10 million) by issuing a blockchain token (BCAP); investors in BCAP would be able to exit prior to 10 years by selling their tokens to another investor in a secondary market.
-While this provides earlier liquidity to the LPs there are still improvements that can be made.
+For example, Blockchain Capital, an early adopter raised a portion of its VC fund ($10 million) by issuing a blockchain token (BCAP); investors in BCAP would be able to exit before 10 years by selling their tickets to another investor in a secondary market.
+While this provides earlier liquidity to the LPs, improvements can still be made.